dwave-examples/paint-shop-optimization/README.md

 ### Constraints
-The sequence of `N` cars has `M` unique cars.
-Each unique car appears in the sequence multiple times.
-A car may be painted in one or two colors.
-One way to ensure that each car gets painted the right color is to ensure that for a given car type, the right number of them get painted the color black.
+The sequence of `N` cars has `M` car ensembles (`M < N`).
+For each car ensembles we want to make sure that the correct number of them are painted black (and the remaining ones are painted white).

 The equation below represents the constraint that the sum over the binary variables representing cars of ensemble `j` should equal the number of cars